-The two most common of these herbs, Sage and Mugwort, are just as popular today as they were hundreds of years ago, and for good reason.
+The two most common of these herbs of protection, Sage and Mugwort, are just as popular today as they were hundreds of years ago, and for good reason.
 Whether or not you believe in the existence of subtle energy or spirits, there’s ample reason to love these plants, as they have numerous health benefits that have been confirmed by modern research.

 The most common herbs for protection are in the Sage and Mugwort families, which have a wide variety of species, but in this article we’re going to focus specifically on these 2 highly revered botanicals: